tatsuhikonaito/DEEP-HLA/README.md

 ### 1. Model training

+We have already prepared a trained model, so you can skip this step if you want.

-Run  `train.py`  as follows.
-The files in `model` directory will be overwritten.
+Otherwise, run  `train.py`  as follows.
+The files in `Pan-Asian/model` directory will be overwritten.

 ```
 $ python train.py --ref Pan-Asian/Pan-Asian_REF --sample Pan-Asian/1958BC --model Pan-Asian/Pan-Asian_REF --hla Pan-Asian/Pan-Asian_REF --model-dir Pan-Asian/model --out Pan-Asian/